Technologicat/unpythonic/doc/features.md

 **Changed in v0.15.0.** *The deprecated names have been removed.*

 **Changed in v0.14.2.** *These constructs were previously named `setescape`, `escape`.
 The names have been changed to match the standard naming for this feature in several Lisps.
-Starting in 0.14.2, using the old names emits a `FutureWarning`.*
+The old names are now deprecated.*

 Escape continuations can be used as a *multi-return*: